Cooling-Off Period in Queensland (QLD)

 Can the Cooling-Off Period Be Waived?

 Yes.
-In Queensland, the cooling-off period can be waived via: Waiver certificate (Form 32a) issued by the buyer's solicitor.
+In Queensland, the cooling-off period can be waived via: Written notice from the buyer waiving the cooling-off period (Form 32a was abolished in December 2014).
 This is common in competitive markets where vendors prefer certainty, but it removes your right to withdraw without penalty.
 Always seek independent legal advice before agreeing to waive cooling-off.

 Frequently Asked Questions — QLD Cooling-Off